dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 ## Start a DSP stack on your local machine

 DSP-API is the heart of the DaSCH service platform.
 It is a server application for storing data from the Humanities.
 DSP-APP is a generic user interface for the user to look at and work with data stored in DSP-API.
 It's a server application, too.
 For testing purposes, it is sometimes necessary to run DSP-API and DSP-APP on a local machine.
 There are two ways to do this:

  - simple: run `dsp-tools start-stack`
  - advanced: execute commands from within the DSP-API/DSP-APP repositories

-Here's an overview:
+Here's an overview of the two ways:

 |                             | simple                      | advanced                                                         |
 |-----------------------------|-----------------------------|------------------------------------------------------------------|